epfl-ada/ada-2023-project-adapowerup2023/README.md

 # ada-2023-project-adapowerup2023

-File containing the detailed project proposal (up to 1000 words).
-4. Proposed additional datasets (if any): List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
-Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
-Discuss data size and format if relevant.
-It is your responsibility to check that what you propose is feasible.
-5. Methods
-6. Proposed timeline
-7. Organization within the team: A list of internal milestones up until project Milestone P3.
-8. Questions for TAs (optional): Add here any questions you have for us related to the proposed project.

 # The Beer Mood Matcher

 ## Abstract (will be written lastly- A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?)